Skip to content

 Push (Server)

 Server-side push notification dispatch for .NET.
-A provider-agnostic core with a direct APNs transport (token-based .p8 / ES256 over HTTP/2 — no FCM dependency for Apple), pluggable persistence (Shiny.DocumentDb), structured targeting, an interceptor pipeline, automatic dead-token pruning, multi-app keyed registration, and System.Diagnostics.Metrics telemetry.
+A provider-agnostic core with four built-in transports — direct APNs (token-based .p8 / ES256 over HTTP/2, no FCM dependency for Apple), FCM (HTTP v1, with multicast batching), Web Push (VAPID + RFC 8291), and WNS (Windows, modern Windows App SDK / Entra auth) — plus pluggable persistence (Shiny.DocumentDb), structured targeting, an interceptor pipeline, automatic dead-token pruning, multi-app keyed registration, and System.Diagnostics.Metrics telemetry.
 The whole library is AOT/trim-safe.

 Frameworks